CMSgov/bcda-static-site/decryption_walkthrough.md

 ---

 # How to decrypt BCDA data files
 We provide an example of using Python to decrypt a file from BCDA.
-See below for examples using other programming languages.
+[See below for examples using other programming languages.](#examples-in-other-languages){:target="_blank"}

 ### 1. Gathering the tools
 To complete this decryption example, you will need: